 I now need a little help because affiliate income, which helped with costs of running and maintaining the site, has been more and more inconsistent the last few years

 The cost of membership is minimal, I figured $15 a year would be fair, this is just to cover the costs.

 Thanks to all my long-time readers and supporters for their encouragement, some even suggesting $15 is way too low, however, it was never my intent to make money from the site,

 I hope everyone understands!!

-There are excerpts from all content on the left sidebar.
+There are excerpts from all content on the right sidebar.

 You get an idea of what membership get you for only $15/year.

 There is a subscribe button on each excerpt, or you can subscribe below.

 Get Access To All The Content, and as a bonus purchase my set of 7 meat operations spreadsheets at 50% off.
 (Regular price is $99)

 Please Buy A Subscription Here For Only $15 per Year